banksjazz87/ignite-youth-sermons/theHeatOfTheMoment.md

 - **STOP:** Don't react immediately.
 Take a deep breath.
 - **PRAY:** Ask Jesus for self-control and wisdom.
 - **THINK:** How would Jesus want you to respond?
 Will your words/actions bring life or cause more death (like **Proverbs 18:21** says)?
+  - The tongue has the power of life and death, and those who love it will eat its fruit.

 Let’s be the kind of youth who, even in the **heat of the moment**, choose to respond like Jesus – with **peace**, **wisdom**, and **love**.
 Because when you let Jesus lead, you can *cool down* any heated situation and truly make a difference for His Kingdom.